 Understanding the distinction between ‘the concept’ and ‘how it turns out thanks to the execution team’ is crucial – because it is easy to judge a concept by its Outcome VersionOne, and not being patient enough to wait for Outcome VersionTwo and Outcome VersionThree.
 Concepts can be good in theory, but outcomes depend on competencies of each team.
 Teams change, outcomes vary.
 And not being judgmental, seeing through the entanglement and recognizing the real issue, needs strength.

 In Spotlight, the team of protagonists published their findings on a Sunday, on the occasion of Feast of the Epiphany.
 The blow was significant and symbolic, for they were keen on bringing down the system of falsehood and lies.
 They were not attacking what the Catholic Church stood for, they were attacking the false construction that was built on its way.

 Choosing Our Spotlight

 Effective leadership, effective communication and team building go a long way in building strong organizations.
 People and their behavior has an effect on revenue growth, and how the organization is perceived by the outside world.
-I believe in the marriage of human resources management and marketing – thus the desire to manage both at SILA, and being grateful for been given an opportunity to do so.
-I love movies, and am grateful that there are so many awesome ones being made for us to learn from.
+Thus my staunch belief in the marriage of human resources management and marketing.